 Dr. Xiaochuan Xu received his PhD in Electrical Engineering, specializing in integrated photonics, from the University of Texas at Austin in 2013.
 He obtained his B.S. and M.S. degrees in Physics Electronics, specializing in nonlinear optics and fiber lasers, from Harbin Institute of Technology, Harbin, China in 2006 and 2009, respectively.
 Dr. Xu’s current research interests include subwavelength grating waveguide based integrated photonics for optical interconnect and sensing applications, integrated photonics in ultraviolet wavelength range, integrated microwave photonics for next generation RF communication and sensing, and inkjet printing and stamp printing based flexible photonics and electronics.
 Dr. Xu has served as a principle investigator for multiple projects supported by NASA, AFOSR, DOE and NIH.
 Dr. Xu has published over 90 papers in refereed journals and conferences.
 He holds three US patents on integrated photonics.
 He is a member of IEEE, OSA and SPIE.

 Dr. Dalir received his M.S. and Ph.D. degrees in electrical engineering from the Tokyo Institute of Technology, Tokyo, Japan, in 2011 and 2014, respectively.
-Prior joining to Omega Optics, Dr. Dalir was a postdoctoral researcher at the Japan Society for the Promotion of Science (JSPS) and postdoctoral research associate at the University of California Berkeley in 2015 and 2016, respectively.
+Prior joining to Omega Optics, Dr. Dalir was a postdoctoral researcher at the Japan Society for the Promotion of Science (JSPS) and research associate at the University of California Berkeley in 2015 and 2016, respectively.
 His current research interests include design, fabrication, and characterization of III/V hybrid integrated nanophotonic silicon devices used in optical interconnects and RF sensing, including highly linear broadband graphene optical modulators, high-speed subvolt low-dispersion E.A modulator based on Bragg reflector waveguide, and transverse-coupled-cavity VCSELs.
-He has published as the first author about 70 peer-reviewed papers in prestigious journals and conferences.
-Dr. Dalir holds 6 issued and 1 pending patents on ultra-high speed devices.
-Dr. Dalir is a member of Optical Society of America (OSA) and fellow of JSPS.
+As the first author Dr. Dalir has published more than 100 peer-reviewed papers in prestigious journals and conferences.
+Dr. Dalir holds 6 issued and 4 pending patents on ultra-high speed devices as well as LiDAR.
+Dr. Dalir is a senior member of Optical Society of America (OSA),a senior member of IEEE and committee and session chair of SPIE.

 Dr. Naimei Tang received her B.S. in Chemistry from Jilin University in 1984 and her Ph.D. in Biochemistry from Dalian Medical University, Dalian, China in 1996.
 Since then, she has held several position, including Research Associate in Dept. of Surgery at VA hospital, Dept. of Internal Medicine, Dept. of Rheumatology, at Wayne State University, Detroit, MI.
 From 2006-2012, Dr. Tang was Assistant Professor in Division of Rheumatology and Internal Medicine at Wayne State University, Detroit, MI.
 Since 2009, Dr. Tang has served as Clinical Trial Investigator/Assistant Professor at the National Center National Center of Vermiculite and Asbestos related Cancer (NCVAC), Karmanos Cancer Institute, Wayne State University, Detroit, MI.
 She has over 30 publications in peer-reviewed journals and conference proceedings.
 At Wayne State University.
 Dr. Tang was the PI and co-PI in several grants from NIH and EPA for the development of biomarkers for breast cancer and mesothelioma respectively.
 At Omega Optics, Dr. Tang works on the biochemistry aspects of the XtremeSens Diagnostics platform and identification of new biomarkers and new products and markets for XtremeSens Diagnostics.